IT Security Testing

 The RSM difference - complete testing and personal attention

-Contrary to what many believe, IT security testing isn't a commodity service.
+Contrary to what many believe, penetration testing services are not a commodity service.
 Real differences exist in capabilities and the depth of testing but the most drastic differences don't stem from purely technical factors.
 Rather than addressing a catalog of technical findings as the final goal, IT security testing that delivers real value uses technical methods and results to support business-level risk management.

 RSM's IT security testing teams differentiate themselves by focusing on:

 Systemic issues—using testing results to identify the root causes of various types of risks.
 Does your organization struggle to maintain Web applications?
 Secure databases?
 Harden UNIX servers?
 If weaknesses in the underlying processes aren't identified, the same vulnerabilities will continually reappear.

-Multifactor risks—while many network security testing providers focus exclusively on a vulnerability's technical risk, true value comes from translating those technical risks into regulatory compliance, legal and operational risks.
+Multifactor risks—while many penetration testing providers focus exclusively on a vulnerability's technical risk, true value comes from translating those technical risks into regulatory compliance, legal and operational risks.
 Two vulnerabilities may be completely identical but still present vastly different risks, depending on the system, applications, data or business processes they affect.

 Consistent frameworks—how do you know if testing was done completely and correctly?
-How do testers validate they performed the appropriate levels and types of testing?
+How do testers validate they performed the appropriate levels and types of penetration testing?
 At RSM, we base testing methodologies on widely accepted frameworks, such as OSSTMM, OWASP, PTES and SANS SCORES.